e271828e/Flight.jl/docs/notes/design/framework_spec.md

 4. a trivially checkable **CI invariant**: one evaluation sweep with `T = Dual` fails loudly (`MethodError`/`InexactError` at the offending line) on any Float64-pinning.

+Consumer 1 is also where the *discrete* side's exemption stops being a limitation and becomes the exact answer: a frozen discrete cell is a constant with zero partials, which is what "linearize the continuous dynamics with `z` held" means (`frozen_discrete_walkthrough.md` works the chain through in detail).

-The declaration layer keeps this scoping out of the author's way: declarations are concrete nominal types ([§11.2](#112-the-declaration-inventory)), and cell types per activation come from the framework's leaf walk over them — `Float64` leaves and `Real` type parameters follow the activation scalar on the continuous side, the discrete side pins — never from inference through user code.
+The declaration layer keeps this scoping legible without putting it in the author's way: a continuous producer's output declaration is a function of the activation scalar ([§11.2](#112-the-declaration-inventory)), and cell types per activation are that declaration *evaluated* at the scalar — participation authored per leaf, `T` where the leaf follows the activation and a concrete type where it is deliberately pinned.
+The state type is still derived: the framework walks the `init_x`-derived type, real leaves and `Real` type parameters following the scalar.
+The discrete side stays plain and pins wholesale.
+Nothing anywhere comes from inference through user code.
 (Safety of the substitution rests on the [§12.5](#125-the-always-on-conformance-check) embedding guarantee.)

 Scoping (what actually needs genericity — roughly half the type inventory):